 EVALUATION CRITERIA:

-At the completion of this activity you should be able to:
+At the completion of this activity, you should be able to:

 Explain the regulatory basis for the site-specific written examination and the content differences between the RO and SRO exams.

 Explain the breakdown in responsibilities for the parties involved in developing, administering, and grading the written examinations.